 According to the United States Department of Energy, cellular shades when installed correctly save homeowners on average twenty percent of their heating costs per season.
 For a simple solution like a cellular skylight shade, that sounds like a great deal!
 It is worth mentioning that skylights installed in different areas of the home can have different properties around heat transfer.
-Skylights that face east or west, because of the direction in which the sun rises and sets, are often fitted with shades known for their insulative qualities.
+Skylights that face east or west, because of the direction in which the sun rises and sets, are often fitted with multi-layered shades known for their insulative qualities.

 It is not just heat from the sun that enters our home through its skylights, but also ultraviolet rays that can cause fading or discoloration of floors and furniture.
 Many of our customers have skylights installed in their dens and living rooms, where older more expensive furniture pieces are typically put out and concerns about discoloration are especially important.
 For these customers, as well as anyone trying to preserve the quality of their home’s original flooring, we recommend a cellular skylight shade, particularly in the honeycomb variety, that will do more to keep UV rays from damaging anything inside of the home.